vggg/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The model was able to correctly guess 3 of the 5 traffic signs, which gives an accuracy of 60%.
 This compares favorably to the accuracy on the test set.

+####3.
+Model predicting on each of the five new images by looking at the softmax probabilities for each prediction.

+The code for making predictions on my final model is located in the 11th cell of the Ipython notebook.

+For the first image, the model is relatively sure that this is a stop sign (probability of 0.7), and the image does contain a 30km/hr speed limit sign.
+The top five soft max probabilities were

+![alt text][image9]

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?